stevotron/php-class-FormData/README.md

 ### Lots more functionality

-Check out the [Wiki](https://github.com/prcd/php-class-FormData/wiki) for full details.
+Check out the [Wiki](https://github.com/prcd/php-class-FormData/wiki) for more examples and docs.